Expansive homeomorphisms on complexity quasi-metric spaces: Stable and unstable sets

 \section{Stable and unstable sets}

-The theory of expansive homeomorphisms naturally leads to the study of \emph{stable} and \emph{unstable sets}: the collections of points whose orbits remain close to a given orbit in forward or backward time, respectively.
-In our setting, these sets will turn out to have a beautiful interpretation in terms of complexity classes.
+After expansiveness comes the study of \emph{stable} and \emph{unstable sets}: the points whose orbits stay close to a given orbit forward or backward in time.
+In our setting these sets have a clean interpretation in terms of complexity classes.